 Product liability is the branch of personal injury law that handles accidents that result from product defects.
 Typically, these fall into one of three types: design defects, manufacturing defects, and marketing defects.
 That is, either the product was dangerous before it was manufactured, was improperly produced, or marketed to be safer than it actually was.

 History has shown that almost anything can be used as a weapon.
 So it’s not sufficient that the product caused an injury, you must demonstrate that the product does not meet the expectations of an average consumer.
-This can be more difficult in the case of weapons, like guns, which are obviously expected to cause bodily harm even when used according manufacturer specifications.
+This can be more difficult in the case of weapons, like guns, which are obviously expected to cause bodily harm even when used according to manufacturer specifications.
+In Illinois, there is also a statute of limitations on product liability cases so filing a claim in a timely manner is crucial.

 Although product liability cases favor the plaintiff relative to other personal injuries, it is important to consult an expert to help you get the money you deserve.
-Our expert legal team can guide you through the product liability claims process and defend you rights.
-Contact your personal injury attorney.
+Our expert legal team can guide you through the claims process and defend your rights.
+Contact your Chicago area personal injury attorney at I Am Calling My Lawyer.